we3lab/wwtp-energy-tariffs/README.md

 If the referenced tariff included multiple sheets with different filed or effective dates, then the most recent date of the entire book was used.
 Date accessed is only included for non-static HTML pages.

-## Dummy Energy Data
+## Synthetic Energy Data
-One week of sample energy data at 15-minute timescales is copied for a year to be used by `sample_usage.py`.
+One week of sample energy data at a 15-minute timescale is copied for a year to be used by `sample_usage.py`.
 `sample_usage.py` demonstrates some simple analysis that can be conducted using this dataset.
--	**DateTime**: datetime of dummy energy data sample
+-	**DateTime**: datetime of synthetic energy data sample
 - **grid_to_plant_kW**: electricity consumed from the grid in kW
 - **natural_gas_therm_per_hr**: natural gas consumed by co-generation in therms/hr